AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/HLS Encryption.md

 4. Receive the upload callback message

-    The [FileUploadComplete](/intl.en-US/Developer Guide/Event notification/Events/FileUploadComplete.md)message indicates that the video file has been uploaded to ApsaraVideo VOD.
+    The [FileUploadComplete](/intl.en-US/Developer Guide/Event notification/Events/FileUploadComplete.md) message indicates that the video file has been uploaded to ApsaraVideo VOD.

 5. Start HLS Encryption and transcoding